drone32768/BREC/BREC_3/Bbb/SdrSvr/readme.txt

 NOTE: Do not use this software on an open network.
 It is designed for flexibility in a lab and experimentation environment.
-Numerous strings are passed around as events and controll which are not fully veified or secure.
+Numerous strings are passed around as events and controll which are not fully verified or secure.
 Multiple debug/service/diagnostic ports are open.

 NOTE: In many instances, not all methods are fully implemented.
 Only